 Various condiments for your grilled meats – dressed spring onions, garlic, sesame oil with salt, and fermented soy beans (doenjang) and of course some fresh lettuce for wrapping everything up.

 Beef (Rib eye roll) £13.
-Don’t expect butcher-grade 45 day hung beef here but BBQ’d up and wrapped in lettuce with all the condiments it isn’t a bad bite at all.
+Don’t expect butcher-grade 45 day hung beef, but wrapped in lettuce with all the condiments it isn’t a bad bite at all.
 The short-rib has the edge though.

 This is how you do it!

 Korean braised short rib (galbijjim) £20.
-Rich, deeply flavoured dark sauce infused with spices, wine, garlic, ginger, soy, sugar and red dates.
+Rich, deeply flavoured, infused with spices, wine, garlic, ginger, soy, sugar and red dates.
 There are some sprinklings of pine nuts too.
-The meat just falls off the bone and is rich in flavour – I love this dish without reservation, how can this not be good?
-This is a quintessential Korean comfort dish that you have to order here, not doing so will mean missing out.
+The meat just falls off the bone and takes on all the flavours its cooked in – I love this dish without reservation & it’s ordered every time.
+This is a quintessential Korean comfort dish that you have to get, or you’ll miss out!

 Fried tofu £7.
 It’s the non-crumbly variety and is coated in egg to keep that consistency soft on the inside.
 It’s quite subtle this one, it’s the sort of dish you’d like if you grew up with the stuff.